They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

 Discontinuation of benzodiazepines or abrupt dose reduction, even after a relatively short course of treatment (three to four weeks), can lead to two groups of symptoms: rebound and withdrawal.

 Rebound symptoms are the return of symptoms for which the patient was treated but worse than before.
-Withdrawal symptoms are the new symptoms that occur when benzodiazepine is stopped.
+Withdrawal symptoms are the new symptoms that occur when a benzodiazepine is stopped.
 They are the main sign of physical dependence.

 The most common withdrawal symptoms from benzodiazepines are insomnia, gastric problems, tremors, agitation, fears, and muscle spasms.